 But what can we do to make that path a little smoother?

-In my own personal experience, I found that it is not the immediate aftermath of a loss that one requires the most support.
+In my own personal experience, I found that it is not the immediate aftermath of a loss that requires the most support.
 Indeed during those early days, the numbness is so complete that the comfort provided is not felt.
 As the numbness subsides, the pain of loss is felt.
-This is the period that reality sets in and this is when one feels the need for the support of friends and family the most.
+This is the period that reality sets in, and this is when one feels the need for the support of friends and family the most.

 But just as life changes in an instant, it also moves on.
 There is an expectation, particularly of those not directly affected by grief, that time heals.
 While time does heal the deepest wounds, it does not remove the memories, and even the most straightforward event can revive emotions of loss.

-We can make the path smoother for our friends and ourselves by knowing that there is no limit to loving and helping each other until our journey ends.
+We can make the path smoother for our friends and ourselves by knowing there is no limit to loving and helping each other until our journey ends.